Jump to Recipe

 • Chop all the veggies.
 Place the chicken at the bottom of the crockpot.
 Cover with all of the spices and garlic.

 • Add the carrots, celery and onion on top.
 Then add 8 cups broth and bay leaf.
-Cover and slow cook on low 6-8 hours.
-I don’t recommend cooking on high for best results.
+Cover and slow cook on low 6-8 hours if you have only wild rice, or 4-6 hours if you have a wild rice blend.
+I don’t recommend cooking on high for best results

 • When the chicken reaches 165°F, remove it and shred or cut it into bite sized pieces, whatever your preference is.
 Toss it back in the slow cooker and stir.